UnbihexiumFan/note-player/README.md

 p- preset

-	Plays a song from a list
+	Plays a song from a list There are no rickrolls in here at all-

+arrow keys- move page

+	Changes the page on the screen; if the amount of notes in your track is greater than 54, move to the next/previous set of 54 notes.

-I definitely didn't copy this from another one of my repos...
+I definitely didn't partially copy this from another one of my repos...